Singapore national rugby union team: Early history

+The Beginnings of the National Side

 1971 saw the birth of the Under-23 national team when it played against Malaysia in the Anchor Cup curtain raiser match to the England game.
 The Under-23 team was made up of all national local boys from the Armed forces, Police force, local clubs and schools.
 In 1972 the SRU under the presidency of ASP Niaz Mohd Shah from the Police Force decided to brave the challenge and form the new all citizens local national rugby team.
 The Singapore national team participated in the 3rd ARFUT (Asian Rugby Football Union Tournament) in Hong Kong and emerged a credible 4th position.
 Leow Kim Liat was the captain for the 1972 team, and became the first Asian to ever captain a Singapore representative side, and the first National Captain.

 In 1975, Singapore participated in SEAP (South East Asian Peninsular Games) held in Bangkok.
 However, Singapore lost to both Thailand and Malaysia and emerged 3rd with a bronze medal.
 In 1977 Singapore took part in the SEA Games held in Malaysia.
 Singapore bettered their 1975 performance by winning the silver medal after beating hosts Malaysia, but losing to Thailand in a rain sodden finals match.

 In 1978, Singapore Rugby achieved its best ever performance in history under coach Natahar Bava.
-The all citizens local Singapore national won a historic MRU Cup victory in the annual MRU (M'sian Rugby Union) tournament after 44 years of participation under the label of Singapore Civilians.
-The Singapore team beat the RNZIR (Royal New Zealand Infantry Battalion) in the semi-finals (which was actually the finals in the eyes of many rugby followers).
-They beat the RMAF Blackhawks in the MRU Cup final.
+The team won its first Malaysian Rugby Union (MRU) Cup after 44 years of participation.
+The Singapore team beat the RNZIR (Royal New Zealand Infantry Battalion) in the semi-finals.
+They beat the RMAF Blackhawks in the final.
 Later that same year Singapore took part in the 6th Asian Rugby tournament held in Kuala Lumpur.
-They emerged with their best ever result to this day with a 3rd-place finish behind powerhouses, Japan and South Korea when they beat Thailand in a 16-15 3rd placing intriguing game.
+They emerged with their best ever result to this day with a third-place finishing behind Japan and South Korea when they beat Thailand in a 16-15 third placing game.

-For their efforts and achievements SNOC awarded Singapore Rugby with the Sportsman of the Year 1978 award to Song Koon Poh, Coach of the year to Natahar Bava and the entire 1978 national team as Singapore's Sports Team of the year.
+For their efforts and achievements, Singapore National Olympic Council (SNOC) awarded Singapore Rugby with the Sportsman of the Year 1978 award to Song Koon Poh, Coach of the year to Natahar Bava and the entire 1978 national team as Singapore's Sports Team of the year.
 The Singapore team went on to repeat another MRU Cup win under coach Natahar Bava in 1982, beating the Singapore-based Kiwis RNZIR Battalion in the finals.

 Singapore also excelled in rugby sevens game during this period.
 The team under Natahar Bava achieved their best ever 7s game results during 1978, 1979 and 1980 in the HK 7s tournament.
 Singapore's best ever rugby 7s results were in the 1978 Plate Finals where they lost to Bahrain 0-10 and in 1979 when they qualified for the top 8 teams Cup quarter finals losing out eventually to Western Samoa 4-16.
 In 1980 again Singapore lost in the Plate Finals to Japan by 0-40 in a flooded rain sodden game.